ruler501/MemeGen/Readme.md

 Your computer probably already has python istalled if not you can get it from the [python website](https://www.python.org/downloads/release/python-2712/) or your package manager.

-Once it is installed open the terminal and run `pip install bs4 lxml pillow`
+Once it is installed open the terminal and run `pip install bs4 pillow lxml==3.4.2`

 Then you can run `cd ~/MemeGen` Where `~/MemeGen` is where you extracted the code and font(`~` means your home directory)